Money is one of the hardest subjects to talk about.

 This applies in business just as much as in your personal life.
-Just like it feels weird to talk to your friends about money, many businesses feel strange being transparent with an outside partner about the real budget available.
+Just like it feels weird to talk with your friends about money, many businesses feel reticent to be transparent with an outside partner or agency about the real budget that is available.

-We want the best agency we can get for the best price possible.
+“We want the best agency we can get for the best price possible.”

 Unfortunately, this mindset and answer are not helpful.
 In fact, this answer may actually be counterproductive to your project’s success.
 The most successful projects we have seen involve both sides being transparent with each other from the jump.